 Most medical professionals in every field cooperate with MAPS as they too want to see an end to the epidemic.

 These initiatives help in the successful 3-pronged approach needed to treat end the opioid epidemic:

-Join the justice community and educate and advocate for addiction treatment.
+Join the justice community in the fight against opioid epidemic and educate and advocate for addiction treatment.